Quansight-Labs/free-threaded-compatibility/docs/porting.md

 ## Dependencies that don't support free-threading

-If one of your package's dependencies do not support free-threading, you might be able to switch to a fork that does.
+If one of your package's dependencies does not support free-threading, you might be able to switch to a fork that does.
 Find more details in [our guidance for handling dependencies that don't support free-threading](dependencies.md).